 Fortunately, I was able to rebook later, and Friendly Planet had me met at the airport in Nairobi.
-I was soon off to join the tour, but had, unfortunately, lost a day.
+I was soon off to join the seen on safari tour through Kenya and Tanzania, but had, unfortunately, lost a day.

 I caught up with our small group at the Sweetwaters Tented Camp in Kenya’s Ol Pejeta Conservancy.
 A 90,000-acre wildlife conservancy, Ol Pejeta is best known for its efforts to save the near-extinct northern white rhino.

 I didn’t know what to expect at Sweetwaters but found the word “tented” a bit misleading.
 The rooms are not on the ground but in large tents high off it.
 Each has a four-poster bed and private bath.
 It was comfortable, the food was good and the bar up to par.